|

 San Gabriel, East Whittier, Eastmont, El Dorado, Elizabeth Lake

-Fairmont, Firestone, Florence,
+Fairmont, Firestone, Florence-Graham,

 Forrest Park, Franklin Canyon